 The substantial differences make this emerging crime more challenging to address.

-The way exploited children are typically located depends on where Destiny Rescue (an organisation whose work in Thailand, Cambodia and the Philippines Child Rescue helps fund) is operating, but generally, their agents know where to begin.
+The way exploited children are typically located depends on where Destiny Rescue (an organisation whose work in Thailand, Nepal, Cambodia and the Philippines Child Rescue helps fund) is operating, but generally, their agents know where to begin.
 From red-light districts in South Asia to slums in East Africa, agents use local tips, food packs and undercover investigative work to find and rescue kids.
 However, as groundbreaking as these methods are, they don’t work in OSEC cases.

 Determining the physical location of children suffering online abuse can be extremely difficult.